 Who are the Most Affected?

-These users are often referred to as “tree workers” because they’re skilled and trained in removing and pruning trees.
+These users are often called “tree workers.”
+It means they’re skilled and trained in removing and pruning trees.
 Compared to homeowners, chainsaw professionals are more prone to arm injuries than leg lacerations as they’re often geared with proper leg protection.

 Users who engage in DIY tree pruning and removal are also at risk of chainsaw injuries.
 Not only because they don’t have enough experience handling the tool but also because some opt not to wear proper safety gear.